ysc2229-s1-23/mp-assignment-00/README.md

 Remember to consider all edge cases and extreme values while writing your solutions.
 The goal is to ensure your function works correctly under all possible scenarios it might encounter.

 ## Submissions
-To submit your assignment, you only need to push the code.
+To submit your assignment, you only need to push your code.
 The autograder will run all of the tests and assign a score based on the number of passing tests.
 You can push your code as many times as you want.
 The autograder will only consider your latest submission.

 ## Setting up Poetry - Python Dependency Management